lnis-uofu/OpenFPGA/docs/source/arch_lang/circuit_modules.rst

    :scale: 100%
    :alt: buffer symbol composed by 2 inverter, its output strength equal 2

+   Buffer made by two inverter, with an output strength of 2.

-The XML code to describe this buffer is:
+The XML code describing this buffer is:

 .. code-block:: xml